 - Train fellow geophysicists in job specific details or new methods and develop new training initiatives

 - Attend regular meetings to discuss project progress and project results

 - Compile regular interval analyses of results and determine qualitative and quantitative trends or changes

 - Provide consultation and scientific information to clients, governments and management; excellent communication and presentation skills required

 - Develop and research new methods of surveying and interpreting geophysical data

 What Is the Job Demand for Geophysicists?

-The demand of skills of geophysicists is expected to experience a rise of 16% between 2014 and 2024.
-This is over double the average growth across all jobs and industries.
-Physical intervention is becoming less common for cost and safety reason, and environmental protection is required in case of discovery of something historically, culturally or environmentally sensitive.
+The demand of skills of geophysicists is expected to experience a rise of 8% between 2020 and 2030.* Physical intervention is becoming less common for cost and safety reason, and environmental protection is required in case of discovery of something historically, culturally or environmentally sensitive.
 Therefore, those who use the skills of geophysicists find it a safe, fast, effective and cheap research method.

 What Are the Education Requirements to Become a Geophysicist?